paulboivin/Tokyo-Last-Mile-Delivery-Performance-Analysis/README.md

-The revenue recovery model projects that implementing pre-delivery confirmation for Night window deliveries alone, calibrated against the 25–35% failure reduction documented in published Japanese logistics research, would prevent an estimated 301 to 422 failed deliveries annually and recover between ¥358,405 and ¥502,481 in attempt-weighted re-delivery costs.
+The revenue recovery model projects that implementing pre-delivery confirmation for Night window deliveries alone, calibrated against the 25-35% failure reduction documented in published Japanese logistics research, would prevent an estimated 301 to 422 failed deliveries annually and recover between ¥358,405 and ¥502,481 in attempt-weighted re-delivery costs.
 Recommended actions include:

-**Implement differential pricing for delivery windows.** Premium rates for evening and night slots would encourage customers to opt for more reliable morning and afternoon delivery windows, reducing exposure to the highest-failure time periods.
+**Implement differential pricing for delivery windows:** Premium rates for evening and night slots would encourage customers to opt for more reliable morning and afternoon delivery windows, reducing exposure to the highest-failure time periods.

-**Deploy pre-delivery confirmation for evening and night windows.**
+**Deploy pre-delivery confirmation for evening and night windows:**
 Requiring customer acknowledgment of presence before dispatch, via SMS or mobile app, directly targets the customer-absence pattern identified as the primary driver of night-window failures.

-**Establish and promote alternative delivery options.** Locker pickup (PUDO locations) and convenience store delivery for customers selecting evening or night windows address the customer absence problem at the root rather than relying on redelivery attempts.
+**Establish and promote alternative delivery options:** Locker pickup (PUDO locations) and convenience store delivery for customers selecting evening or night windows address the customer absence problem at the root rather than relying on redelivery attempts.